novasamatech/parity-signer/README.md

 **6.** Install NDK.
 Go to `File -> Project Structure -> SDK Location`.
 Next to the "Android NDK location" section, click "Download Android NDK" button.

-⚠️  We hightly recommend you to update all existing plugins and SDK's for Kotlin, Gradle, etc even if you just downloaded a fresh Android Studio.
+⚠️  We highly recommend you to update all existing plugins and SDK's for Kotlin, Gradle, etc even if you just downloaded a fresh Android Studio.
 It's always a good idea to restart Android Studio after that.
 This can save you many hours on Stackoverflow trying to fix random errors like "NDK not found".